Would you like to receive local news notifications on your desktop?

 Culinary medicine combines evidence-based dietary guidelines for disease prevention and treatment with the practical culinary skills needed to transform these foods into healthy meals.

-The OU Culinary Medicine Program teaching model leverages the collective expertise of a chef, registered dietitian, and physician, who guide learners through an original Culinary CuresTM curriculum, which teaches the fundamentals of a whole foods, plant-based diet using hands-on cooking experiences in small groups.
+The OU-TU School of Community Medicine Program teaching model leverages the collective expertise of a chef, registered dietitian, and physician, who guide learners through an original Culinary CuresTM curriculum, which teaches the fundamentals of a whole foods, plant-based diet using hands-on cooking experiences in small groups.
 Learners include healthcare students, physicians, and community members.

 We work with community partners to implement and evaluate the benefits of healthy food systems change.